 If you are a self-motivator looking to try a new form of exercise, give one of our adult group fitness classes a try.

 Groups not your thing?
 Sign up for personal training!

 As a Team Player personality, you enjoy exercising together as a great way to catch up and stay connected.

 For those with a team player personality, there are multiple benefits.
 Beyond the social component, you enjoy exercising in a group (big or small, friends or strangers).

 This personality trait is great because it helps people stay accountable to their goals – it gets you there and keeps you coming!

 Although ‘Team Player’ exercisers work out in groups, it’s important to remember each individual can work at their own level and pace.

-Exercising with others shouldn’t be competitive-natured.
+Exercising with others shouldn’t be competitive.
 When you consider the class participants as teammates who also want to reap the benefits of staying active, everyone wins!

-If you are the Team Player type like me, try something new like join a walking group, sign-up for a fitness class, or seek a sports league.
+If you are the Team Player type, try something new, like joining a walking group, signing up for a fitness class, or seeking a sports league.

 You can be the ULTIMATE team player by attending regularly for your greatest health benefits!